NJUyued/PRG4SSL-MNAR/README.md

 # PRG4SSL-MNAR
-Code for NeruIPS Submission (ID: 2831).
-Other source code will be available upon paper acceptance.
+Evaluation code for NeruIPS Submission (ID: 2831).
+Model weights (updating) is available now and other source code will be released upon paper acceptance.
 ## Evaluation
 For evaluation, run
 ```